 1. Arduino Automatic Smart Plant Watering Kit

 I've got quite an array of plants including a Christmas cactus I fostered from a cutting, and a lovely San Pedro cactus.
 Unlike my dog, when my plants need water, they don't bark.
 Enter smart watering systems.
 Elecrow offers an all-in-one kit.
 Or, you may whip up your own Arduino-powered plant watering alarm system.
 This will inform you when it's time to water your plants, complete with light and sounds.
-The Sprout modern indoor planter automatically waters plants as well, and it's Arduino and Android based.
+The Sprout modern indoor planter automatically waters plants as well, and it's Arduino- and Android-based.
 You can build a hydroMazing system for crop growth management.
 An Arduino-based wireless intelligent water irrigation system helps keep your plants thriving, or a Raspberry Pi and Arduino crop growth monitor maintains healthy plants.
 Try creating a soil moisture monitoring device with Xamarin and Netduino!

 The Raspberry Pi is an ultra-popular single-board computer.
 Because it's tiny and uses little electricity, the Raspberry Pi works wonderfully as a smart home hub.
 Home Assistant, or Hass.io, is a comprehensive smart home automation hub.
 Home Assistant addons include Google Assistant and Let's encrypt integration.
-MisterHouse is a Perl-based monitoring system which runs on Linux, MacOS, and Windows PCs.
+MisterHouse is a Perl-based monitoring system that runs on Linux, MacOS, and Windows PCs.
 With MisterHouse, you can control security cameras, sensors, and more.
 OpenHAB is a popular Raspberry Pi smart home software option.
 Overall, there are tons of options you can pick from.

 Alexa, Google Assistant, and Cortana are helpful voice assistants.
 For an open-source DIY voice assistant, try the likes of Mycroft.
 You can install Mycroft on top of a Linux OS for the Raspberry Pi such as Raspbian.
 Alternatively, there's a standalone Picroft distro for a smart virtual assistant with a Raspberry Pi.
 Mycroft for the Raspberry boasts the ability to play media, tell jokes, read off NPR news bits, and query Wikipedia.